abhijit-exe/abhijit-exe/README.md

 # Hi, I'm Abhijit Kshirsagar

 I am a final year undergraduate student pursuing Engineering with an Honors in Deep Learning.
-I am currently exploring AIML, NLP, and Computer Vision through internships, online certifications, and hands-on projects.
+I am currently exploring AIML, Generative AI, LLMs and Computer Vision through internships, online certifications, and hands-on projects.

 This GitHub is a collection of the projects I have worked on, some course related, some self initiated, where I try to apply what I am learning to solve real-world problems in a simple and understandable way.